NexusKizuna/menuApp/README.md

 ####
 This is an application based on Kivy
 ####
-Because I use the python for Android module, all the code is in the main.py file
+Because I use the Python for Android module, all the code is in the main.py file

 #### Reason
 This is an app for my mom